Opioid settlement talks falter, landmark trial expected Monday: attorney

 CLEVELAND (Reuters) - A landmark trial stemming from the U.S. opioid epidemic is expected to begin on Monday after last-ditch talks to strike a multibillion-dollar settlement faltered on Friday, according to an attorney for local governments.

-The thousands of local governments that sued drugmakers and distributors are “not on the same page” as state attorneys general who also sued the companies, said the attorney, Paul Hanly.
+The thousands of towns and counties that sued drugmakers and distributors are “not on the same page” as state attorneys general who also sued the companies, said the attorney, Paul Hanly.

-“Our clients aren’t there yet,” said Hanly, who represents the local governments that brought the bulk of the lawsuits.
+“Our clients aren’t there yet,” said Hanly, who represents the local governments that brought the bulk of the lawsuits from around the country that have been consolidated in the Cleveland federal court where talks were held on Friday.

-U.S. District Court Judge Dan Polster summoned executives from distributors AmerisourceBergen Corp (ABC.N), Cardinal Health Inc (CAH.N) and McKesson Corp MCK.N. and Israel-based drugmaker Teva Pharmaceutical Industries (TEVA.TA) for Friday’s talks.
+U.S. District Court Judge Dan Polster summoned executives from the companies that distribute the bulk of U.S. drugs - AmerisourceBergen Corp (ABC.N), Cardinal Health Inc (CAH.N) and McKesson Corp MCK.N. - as well as Israel-based drugmaker Teva Pharmaceutical Industries (TEVA.TA) for Friday’s talks.

+Hanly said the four state attorneys general leading the talks generally supported a proposed $18 billion settlement with the three distributors.

 Also attending were executives from smaller distributor Henry Schein Inc (HSIC.O) and Walgreen Boots Alliance Inc (WBA.O), a pharmacy chain.